 Resource Type | Select Public Resources.
 This resource type uses the pay-as-you-go billing method. |

 Click OK to create the instance.
-When the instance status changes to Running, it is ready.
+The instance is created when its status changes to Running.

-If the instance fails to start, see Common issues when you start a DSW instance.
+If the instance fails to start, see DSW instance startup.

-For more information about the features of the DSW instance interface and how to stop, release, or change a DSW instance, see Access and manage DSW instances in the console.
+For more information about the DSW instance interface and how to stop, delete, or modify a DSW instance, see Access and manage DSW instances from the console.

-Warning After you create a DSW instance using public resources, billing starts based on the instance's uptime.
-To avoid unnecessary charges, stop or delete the instance when not in use.
+Warning After you create a DSW instance that uses public resources, the instance starts to be billed based on its runtime as soon as it enters the Running state, even if you do not open the WebIDE or run any code.
+To avoid unnecessary charges, stop or delete the instance promptly when you no longer need it.

-The system disk for the DSW instance created in this example is a free cloud disk.
-If the instance remains stopped for more than 15 consecutive days, the data on the cloud disk is permanently deleted and cannot be recovered.
-Back up important data in a timely manner, or mount a cloud storage service and transfer your data.
+The data of a DSW instance created from public resources is stored on a free cloud disk by default.
+If the instance remains stopped for more than 15 days, the content on the cloud disk is deleted and cannot be recovered.
+Promptly back up important data, or mount a cloud storage service and transfer your data to it.

-A basic DSW instance might not meet all AI development needs.
-The following table summarizes configurations for common use cases.
+A basic DSW instance configuration may not meet all your AI development needs.
+The following table summarizes configurations for typical scenarios.

 Basic information